-The bar at The Palomar is one of the most fun places in the whole of London.
+The Palomar is one of the most fun places in the whole of London.
 Yes, we’re including Hyde Park, your local ’spoons, and your cool stoner mate’s kitchen in that statement.
-This Israeli sharing plates restaurant is buzzy, cool, and basically a party where the guest of honour is octopus hummus.
+For the first time you can now enjoy this Israeli restaurant’s sharing plates on their new terrace.
+It’s buzzy, cool, and basically a party where the guest of honour is octopus hummus.
 And your hair, obviously.

 Okay, so maybe you and the hairdresser weren’t entirely on the same page, unless that page was ‘make me look like a yeti that got trapped in a car wash’.
 Nevermind.
 As all of your friends keep repeatedly saying to you, ‘you just need to get used to it’.
-The unexpected barbecue-curry mash-up menu at Temper Soho might not sound exactly like your cup of tea when you first get here, but as soon as you try the cheeseburger tacos (yes, really), smoked meats, and cookie dough dessert you’ll be a convert.
-This place is loud, proud, and the location makes it perfect as a place to start a night out.
+The unexpected barbecue-curry mash-up menu at Temper Covent Garden might not sound exactly like your cup of tea when you first get here, but as soon as you try the cheeseburger tacos (yes, really), smoked meats, and cookie dough dessert you’ll be a convert.
+This place is loud, proud, and their terrace is the perfect place for a couple of - celebratory or commiseratory - tequila cocktails.

 You need somewhere that is big enough and trendy enough to hold all your BHE (Big Haircut Energy).
 Greyhound Cafe is that place.
 Everything about this Fitzrovia spot is capital F Fashion.
 The menu looks a bit like a food focused issue of ID, the service is as aloof as a model that’s just been booked by McQueen, and the crowd is generally very good looking.
 Basically, this is the perfect place to debut your new look.
 Think of it as your own personal catwalk with some really great Thai food thrown in for good measure.
 Get the tataki tuna laab.